Ask the Right Questions

 The reliance on websites will become the goal of website drivers.
 The click (on blue text) button or hyperlink can be found within most text and provides swift access to more reading material.

 The National Institute for Health Care Excellence or N.I.C.E website covers evidence about treatment.
-Sometimes the level of writing can be heavy going for the non-medic.
+Sometimes, the level of writing can be heavy for the non-medic level.
 Although this site is a nationally-funded database and website, the information can slide out of date.
 The reason for this is that it takes a while to review scientific data.

-FootEducation.com is one of the best sites when it comes to surgery but as with many professional sites, the value of patient information varies enormously.
-There is a good range of organisations based around patients that offer information such as arthritis and rheumatism, epidermolysis bullosa which is very specific for skin and of course diabetes.
-Few organisations offer dedicated information just about feet unless as in the case of diabetes feet play a significant role in the disease and loss of limb.
+FootEducation.com is one of the best sites when it comes to surgery, but as with many professional sites, the value of patient information varies enormously.
+There is a good range of organisations based around patients that offer information on arthritis and rheumatism, epidermolysis bullosa, which is very specific for skin and, of course, diabetes.
+Few organisations provide dedicated information just about feet unless, as in the case of diabetes, feet play a significant role in the disease and loss of limb.
 ConsultingFootPain tries to bridge the gaps.

 Does it contain what happens if things don’t work out?

-Fact sheets provide data and hard statistics that relate to information about conditions that can be treated.
-It is difficult to write about every single procedure affecting the foot.
+Fact sheets provide data and hard statistics about conditions that can be treated.
+It isn’t easy to write about every procedure affecting the foot.
 We do our best to provide the most accurate impression of expectations.
-As clinicians, we must avoid being over persuasive.
+As clinicians, we must avoid being overly persuasive.
 The bulk of information should be provided before any treatment starts.
-It is important for all of us, patients and clinicians, to ensure those risks, no matter how small are included in the discussion.
+It is important for all of us, patients and clinicians, to ensure those risks, no matter how small, are included in the discussion.

 I would make a distinction between fact sheets and general information.
-Here is my take.
-You want to travel from Birmingham to London.
-Facts about that journey include the time it takes, cost, services available en route, the speed you might travel, options first, second class.
-These are all fixed, known although might have variables or ranges; 95 – 120 minutes.
+Here is my take: You want to travel from Birmingham to London.
+Facts about that journey include the time it takes, cost, services available en route, the speed you might travel, and options for first and second class.
+These are all fixed and known, although they might have variables or ranges: 95 – 120 minutes.

 General information will provide you with how you might get there.
 This could include some options together with the dos and don’ts associated with travel.
-It may include how to connect to the internet once you are on the train.
-What about the type of food and drink available.
-Alternative choices might include road travel, flight as well as train.
-Specific information about clinical treatment might be used to distinguish the fact that one person might use a different type of treatment to another.
+It may include instructions on how to connect to the internet once you are on the train.
+What about the type of food and drink available?
+Choices might include road travel, flight as well as train.
+Specific information about clinical treatment might be used to distinguish the fact that one person might use a different type of treatment from another.
 Information is governed by the limitations of an individual’s practice experience.

 An introduction to fact sheets is important at every consultation these days.
-Fact sheets do not and cannot tell the whole story but they do provide a flavour.
+Fact sheets do not and cannot tell the whole story, but they do provide a flavour.
 They do not represent choices alone.
-Fact sheets do not always tell you about alternative treatment.
-Can you make a decision to proceed to treatment (especially surgery)?
+Fact sheets do not always tell you about alternative treatments.
+Can you decide to proceed with treatment (especially surgery)?

 In accordance with current legal views, it is important to have dialogue.
 The patient should try to ask as many questions as possible.
 Reading the information and returning to a clinical office to go through those points is better than written information alone.
 A patient should be encouraged to return to the clinic before interventions to ensure all is understood.
 I have always encouraged my patients to write down their queries to avoid forgetfulness.

 Of course, minor interventions do not always require much preamble.
-In this case, choices would be limited, the risks and impact minimal and the overall understanding would have less complexity.
+In this case, choices would be limited, the risks and impact minimal, and the overall understanding would be less complex.
 Examples might include injections to dull pain or simple remedial toenail management.
 You can read what makes a good factsheet What should you ask from a factsheet? by clicking on the highlighted line.
 This ensures that you walk out with the necessary information to help decision making.

-Most clinical services these days will provide either a stock fact sheet printed by a professional body or printed in-house.
-Always ask for written information as this is now part of standard practice in all professional fields of medicine.
+Nowadays, most clinical services will provide either a stock fact sheet printed by a professional body or one printed in-house.
+Always ask for written information, as this is now standard practice in all professional fields of medicine.

-Thanks for reading ‘Introduction to Fact Sheets’ by David Tollafield.
+Thanks for reading ‘Factsheets for Patients’ by David Tollafield.

 Published by Busypencilcase Communications.
 Est. 2015 for ConsultingFootPain